3. The NHS, public services and procurement

 Despite government claims that higher medicine prices won’t be part of a US trade deal, we know that it is already being discussed.
 A particular bone of contention for the US is a UK public body known as the National Institute for Health and Care Excellence, or NICE.
 NICE sets guidelines for cost efficiency in the NHS, so in effect decides which new medicines can be provided by the NHS.
 These guidelines give real leverage to the NHS in negotiating with drug companies, because the threat that the NHS will not prescribe a certain medicine will often persuade a drug manufacturer to lower the price.

 Big Pharma hates NICE.
-Donald Trump has called countries like Britain “freeloaders” and vowed to make pharmaceutical pricing a “top priority” in trade.35 This agenda is a serious threat.
+Donald Trump called countries like Britain “freeloaders” and vowed to make pharmaceutical pricing a “top priority” in trade, but his opinion is widely shared in US political circles as the quote at the opening of this section shows.35 This agenda is a serious threat.
 The cost of drugs to the NHS is already growing much faster than inflation, and is driving deficits across the service.36 US drug prices are eye‑watering, averaging more than four times the price paid in the UK.37 For newer drugs like Humira, used in the treatment of Crohn’s disease and rheumatoid arthritis, the NHS is already paying £1,400 per packet – and it costs seven times as much in the US.38 Other ‘biologic’ drugs are also important in cancer treatment and are a particular focus for US negotiators.
 Such large increases in prices under a US trade deal would pose an existential threat to the NHS – driving costs for new drugs well beyond the health system’s ability to afford them.

 The US position is driven by the the pharmaceutical industry, whose lobby groups continue to demand far‑reaching intellectual property rules in any trade deal, including an all‑out war on compulsory licensing and NICE’s ability to negotiate lower prices.
 So seriously does Big Pharma take these concerns over pricing that they have demanded that the UK should be placed on a US trade ‘Watch List’,39 opening the door to potential trade sanctions unless Britain falls into line.